Infectious Diseases Educational Program

 Year 1 (Clinical Year)

 The first year of fellowship consists of 13 four-week blocks on the clinical services.
 Of these, 11.5 blocks are inpatient clinical rotations, 4 weeks are outpatient ID, and 3 weeks are vacation.
 The inpatient rotations include general infectious diseases consult services at Vanderbilt University Medical Center and the Veterans Affairs Medical Center, transplant infectious diseases, and the inpatient infectious diseases medicine hospital service.
-Fellows are also assigned to a longitudinal half-day HIV clinic once-weekly during their first and second years.
+Fellows are also assigned to a longitudinal half-day HIV clinic once-weekly during their first year.

 Year 2 (Research Phase)